Bill Hanzlik: Coaching career

 In 1997, Hanzlik (then an assistant with Atlanta) was tabbed to replace Dick Motta as head coach of the Denver Nuggets.
 He coached the Nuggets for one year, posting an 11–71 record (only two games better than the all-time worst team, the 1972–73 Philadelphia 76ers).
 He was fired at the end of the season and replaced with Mike D'Antoni.
 To date, Hanzlik owns the worst full-season record for a rookie coach in NBA history.

+Personal life

+In 1986, he and Ray Baker formed the Gold Crown Foundation, a non-profit that operates year-round sports programs for area youths.
+After his dismissal as coach of the Nuggets, he decided to spend more time with the Foundation along with his family and four children.

+He later became an analyst on Nuggets television broadcasts.